 At the head of the small village of New Preston, Connecticut is Plain Goods, a shop housed in a prominent Victorian building called Pavilion Hall.
 Built in 1897 for summer residents to gather in, the building is symmetrical and balanced with a cupola and inviting porch.
 “The upper level would host dances and theatre performances, and movies would be screened,” co-founder Michael DePerno explains.
 “Over the years, this building took on many different lives.
 It was also used as a post office.”

 In 2015, Michael launched Plain Goods with his partner Andrew Fry, in a cottage across the street from the current shop.
 The pair met a year earlier and their backgrounds are complementary; Andrew has a fashion PR and marketing background, while Michael opened his first retail shop in Soho, New York in the early 1990s.
 He also works in interiors and is an avid collector of antiques.
-They expanded to their current, two-storey shop shortly after, offering an array of antiques and vintage clothing, as well as contemporary pieces and items from their own line.
+They expanded to their current, two-storey shop shortly after, offering an array of antiques, vintage clothing and contemporary pieces.
+They also have their own line named Plain Goods, featuring menswear, womenswear and childrenswear, as well as kitchen pantry supplies like fruit preserves.
 “I know the word curated is so overused, but the spirit of the shop is very nuanced and textual and layered.
 It’s a place where you can get a perfect umbrella or the most beautiful coffee mug, or classic hair barrettes from France,” Michael says.
 “From a very early time in my career, I always had this idea of collecting my favourite items, really scouring the globe for each perfect piece.”

 The name Plain Goods ties into their pared-back, considered product offering.
 “Simply reducing things down to form and function.
 Ensuring everything is always beautiful.
 We think you should buy well, buy less; we want the shop to reflect the spirit of bringing people back to a simpler time, when things were made with care and integrity,” Michael says.